JialongJiang/jialongjiang.github.io/_posts/2018-11-02-cms_lectures_nov.md

 #### Summary

 As the speed of CPU gradually stops to increase, task-specific hardware design becomes increaingly important to improve the computational power.
 Based on analysis of time and energy cost of the computing process, domain-specific hardware can be designed to improve our computational abality significantly.

+## Machine Learning: From Genetics to Gene Editing to Protein Optimization

+### Jennifer Listgarten, UCB	11/14/2018

+#### Introduction

+Molecular biology: less data cost, more data
+Statistical genetics; gene editing; rational protein engineering
+Hidden confounding factors

+#### Protein engineering

+Predict property from DNA sequence
+Stochastic oracle: trained from sequence to property; reverse: given specific properties to predicted sequence
+Oracle: $P(S|x)$, generative model $p(x|\theta^t)$ VAE, HMM
+Iterative over the generative model to predict good sample
+Entropy method, covariance adaptation
+$\theta$  is in the expectation distirbution: maximize over a lower bound; MC estimates for rare events: cross-entropy methods; anneal a sequence of relaxations
+Design by Adaptive Sampling (DbAS)
+Noise-free, random oracle simulation
+Conditional VAE

+#### Summary

+The prediction model of properties can also be used to reverse engineering the samples.
+The generative model can be itatively updated with the prediction model.